 “More often than not, I struggle over lines and it takes me a long time to get to the right thing,” Shawna says.
 “But those few lines came and then the rest just kind of fell into place.
 And by the next day or the day after that, I had a completely different song.
 And the inspiration for that new song, I mean, I felt like I had some heavenly help.
 But also it came from [that] article. ’

-The song, titled “Strong,” now has nearly 149,000 views and over 830 shares on Facebook and nearly 33,000 views on YouTube.
+The song, titled “Strong,” now has over 129,000 views on YouTube and had nearly 149,000 views and over 830 shares when it was first released on Facebook.
 Its message has also been inspiring people from all walks of life—just as it was intended.

 Jake and his wife Amanda recall listening to “Strong” for the first time and how it was perfect not for only Sarah, but for anyone going through a trial.